Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level AAA

 Supports Context-sensitive help is provided on every page for users to access.
-Additionally, instructions on complex forms and extensive tooltips for specific fields add additional help resources for users
+Additionally, instructions on complex forms and extensive tooltips for specific fields offer users additional help resources.

 3.3.6 Error Prevention (All)